-Whenever we hear someone use the terms “brand” and “logo” interchangeably, we shudder politely and imperceptibly.
-It is easy enough for a company to change its logo (well, not that easy… we’ll get into that later), but changing the brand is something that requires time, self-knowledge and consumer participation.
+Whenever we hear someone use the terms “brand” and “logo” interchangeably, we shudder politely, doing our best not to be noticed.
+It is easy enough for a company to change its logo (well, not that easy… we’ll get into that later), but changing the brand identity requires time, self-knowledge and consumer participation.

 What is a brand?

 A brand is an all-encompassing personal image.
 It fuses company personality, philosophy, culture and aesthetic into one convenient and consumer-accessible identity.
 However, branding is not merely a corporate phenomenon; celebrities also embrace the concept of a “brand.”
-(Anyone who watches a television show involving a Kardashian pretty much knows what they are going to get.)
+(Anyone who watches a television show involving a Kardashian knows what they are going to get.)

-Companies have found it increasingly profitable within the past few years to create a kind of brand that certain types of consumers find interesting on a personal level.
-For example, the online shoe retailer Zappos has created a brand that goes beyond the traditional corporate goal of maintaining a reputation for high quality products and excellent service.
+Going beyond a corporate identity, companies have found it increasingly profitable within the past few years to create a brand strategy that consumers find interesting on a personal level.
+For example, the online shoe retailer Zappos created a brand image that went beyond the traditional corporate goal of maintaining a reputation for high-quality products and excellent service.

 What a company’s products and/or services mean to the public is at the core of every brand.
-Even though the consumer might not know exactly how their favorite sportswear company treats its employees, he or she does know that the clothes are bright, flashy, and are appreciated by their favorite Hip-Hop artists appreciate the style.
+Even though the consumer might not know exactly how their favorite sportswear company treats its employees, there are other understandings.
+He or she knows the clothes are bright, flashy, and that their favorite Hip-Hop artists appreciate the style.

 What is a logo?